eens1/en/content/videos/the-end-of-the-sacrifice-of-the-mass.md

 ---
-title: "The End of the Sacrifice of the Mass"
 date: 2024-12-19
+title: The End of the Sacrifice of the Mass
+video: true
 ---

 {{< youtube -TUU53kpiEw >}}